 Back when the solar tax credit first passed in 2006, the installation of solar panels was cost prohibitive.
 In the years since, the technology has become much less of a financial burden.
 That means the tax credit will be worth less than it was back in 2006, but the overall cost of producing electricity from solar energy has come down enough that the total financial benefits will be worth more than they were at that time.

-A recent report from 2018 noted that the cost of both residential and commercial photovoltaic systems continues to decline.
 If you’re a business owner, this should be music to your ears.
-In the first quarter of 2018, the cost per watt of direct current, also known as Wdc, for commercial systems was $1.83.
-This was down 2.6% on a year-over-year basis.
 The overall cost to produce solar energy is about one-third what it was back in 2010.
-Even with a lower tax credit in terms of the absolute dollar amount, the technology is becoming much more cost-effective for businesses.
+Even with a lower tax credit in terms of the absolute dollar amount, solar technology is becoming much more cost-effective for businesses.
 Even nonprofits that do not pay income taxes will also stand to benefit from installing a photovoltaic system to provide electricity.
 It’s great for your bottom line, and the environment.

 If you’re thinking about installing a solar system for your business, there is an additional benefit.
 Many states allow homes and businesses to sell electricity back to the grid.
-This means not only will you be saving money, you may be making money.
+This means not only will you be saving money, but you could also be making money.